sebpardo/ebird-hotspot-leaflet/README.md

 The basic workflow is as follows (R code [here](barchart-data.R)):

-1. Downloading the eBird sightings data and make it a workable data frame using the `ebirdchart` function in R (example of raw data provided by eBird [here](BarChart)).
+1. Downloading the eBird sightings data and make it a workable data frame using the `ebirdfreq` function in R (example of raw data provided by eBird [here](BarChart)).
 2. Deleting records that are not specific of a given species, such as hybrids (e.g. Western x Glaucous-winged Gull), those of potentially two similar species (e.g. Greater/Lesser Scaup), as well as those which cover a genus or broad taxonomic group. (e.g. *Empidonax* sp.).
 3. Identifying any really long common names so that they can be abbreviated (in Trout Lake only one was changing Northern Rough-winged Swallow to N. Rough-winged Swallow).
 4. Removing all rare species from the data frame.
 The definition of rare here is any species which only has records for a single week.
 This